simpeg/discretize/README.rst

     :alt: Coverage status

-discretize - A python package for finite volume discretize and simulations in the context of geophysical inverse problems.
+**discretize** - A python package for finite volume discretization.

-The vision is to create a package for finite volume simulation with applications to geophysical imaging and subsurface flow.
-To enable the understanding of the many different components, this package has the following features:
+The vision is to create a package for finite volume simulation with a focus on large scale inverse problems.
+This package has the following features:

-* modular with respect to the spacial discretization, optimization routine, and geophysical problem
+* modular with respect to the spacial discretization
 * built with the inverse problem in mind
-* provides a framework for geophysical and hydrogeologic problems
 * supports 1D, 2D and 3D problems
-* designed for large-scale inversions
+* access to sparse matrix operators
+* access to derivatives to mesh variables

 Citing discretize
 -----------------

-There is a paper about discretize!
+Please cite the SimPEG paper when using discretize in your work:

     Cockett, R., Kang, S., Heagy, L. J., Pidlisecky, A., & Oldenburg, D. W. (2015).
 SimPEG: An open source framework for simulation and gradient based parameter estimation in geophysical applications.
 Computers & Geosciences.